cleclair71/05-workday-calendar/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This application helps employees with busy schedules to keep track of important events, allowing them to effectively manage their time.
-According to the project's acceptance criteria and provided mock-up, the app includes the following features:
--When the user opens the planner, the current day is displayed at the top of the calendar and uses a date library to work with date and time
--When the user scrolls down, they see timeblocks for standard business hours -Each timeblock is color-coded to indicate whether it is in the past, present, or future.
-Past events are gray, present events are red, and future events are green
--Users can click into a timeblock to enter an event and click the save button to save the event in local storage -When the page is refreshed, saved events persist -Users can edit timeblock entry fields and use the clear button to clear all contents and local storage.
+This planner features a calendar that displays the current day at the top, and uses a date library to handle date and time functionality.
+Scrolling down shows time blocks for standard business hours, which are color-coded to indicate past, present, and future events.
+Users can click on a time block to add an event, and the save button stores the event in local storage for persistence upon page refresh.
+Users can also edit entries and use the clear button to clear the contents and local storage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>